SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture5_Storage_Models_and_Compression.md

    > What we will do in this semester.

-   The DBMS sotres all attributes for a single tuple continuously in a page.
+   The DBMS stores all attributes for a single tuple continuously in a page.

    * Advantages:
      1. fast `inserts`, `updates`, and `deletes`